AdaChen1130/Ecommerce-affecting-brickandmortar-retail/README.md

 ## Environment Setup

-To run this project, the following Python packages need to be installed:
+Ensure Python version 3.x is installed on your system.
+Download and install it from the [official Python website](https://www.python.org/downloads/).

+Use pip, Python's package manager, to install the required packages:

 - requests
 - numpy